fishenchips/fishenchips/readme.md

 Please check out my latest project at https://krukan2-0.vercel.app/ !
 Still in progress but is now used for as my football team's scheduling and RSVP'ing app.

-👷 Currently working on: Creating my portfolio and Krukan 2.0
+👷 Currently working on: Improving my portfolio and Krukan 2.0, and a project for Baemingo.

-📚 Trying to learn: React testing library, Jest/Vitest, Cypress, and Angular
+📚 Trying to learn: Cypress and Angular

 Portfolio is now live at https://portfolio-fishenchips.vercel.app/